yast/yast-storage-ng/doc/autoyast.md

 2. Associate each drive included in the profile with a real drive.
 3. Plan for new stuff by creating a set of *planned devices*.
 4. Delete unwanted stuff from the devicegraph.
-5. Modify the devicegraph to according to the list of planned devices.
+5. Modify the devicegraph according to the list of planned devices.

 ## The AutoYaST level 3 procedure